heikkivihersalo/kotisivu-block-theme/.vite/GutenbergPlugin/tests/README.md

 ## Test Coverage

 ### Unit Tests Cover:
-- **Chunking Logic**: Manual chunks and file naming behavior
+- **Chunking Logic**: Manual chunks and file naming behavior with support for explicit chunking paths
-- Default behavior when no chunking is configured
+- Default behavior when no chunking is configured (all shared dependencies go to `assets/common`)
-- Explicit chunking configuration
+- Explicit chunking configuration with `frontend`, `editor`, and `common` paths
-- Correct chunk naming and path handling
+- Correct chunk naming and path handling for all asset types
 - Edge cases and error conditions

 ### Integration Tests Cover: